 In the two examples above, the first image of each set is the camera’s metering of the scene (a happy average).
 The second of each of the images is taken with -1 exposure compensation applied.
 In both of the adjusted images, the colours have deepened and there is added drama and mystery.
-There is no right or wrong here and post processing could change the image quality a fair bit The closer you can get to a good exposure at the start if the process the stronger the less harm you will do to the file after in processing.
+There is no right or wrong here and post processing could change the image quality a fair bit, but the closer you can get to a good exposure at the start of the process the stronger the image and the less harm you will do to the file with processing.

 In this set, the camera’s metered image was the middle one.
 The darker (-1) adjusted one is more accurate to the scene and the last image (+1) is a brighter and friendlier one.
 The left image has plenty of latitude to salvage detail in the bright area in the front, but lifting detail out of the shadows would likely lead to more noise (noise hides in shadows).
 The other two have sacrificed highlight detail lifting shadow detail.

 Sometimes there is no perfect answer.
 If an image has too wide a range of contrast you will either have to use a technique like HDR, using multiple exposures at different values and merging them later, or sacrifice either the highlight or shadow end of the exposure.
 It often is ok to loose detail to solid areas of bright white highlight or inky black shadow, if that is how they really would look.